craftingcity/The-Known-World/Notes on the Multiverse/Big Lore/The Axioms, Theories, and Philosophies of Mages of the First Century.md

 1. **Conservationem Potentiale**
 	- Known as the Axiom of Conservation, this axiom holds that Weave, in all forms, cannot be destroyed or created, only ever changed.
 2. **Continua Fluxus**
-	- Known as the Axiom of Continuity, this axiom holds that the Weave is in constant motion, flowing through all reality.
+	- Known as the Axiom of Continuity, this axiom holds that the Weave is in constant motion.
 	- Mortals experience this axiom as the passage of time!
 3. **Fila Texere**
-	- Known as the Axiom of Strands, this axiom holds that the Weave becomes shredded to strands against itself, which we perceive as observable reality as it flows through reality.
+	- Known as the Axiom of Strands, this axiom holds that the Weave becomes shredded to strands against itself, which we perceive as observable reality as it flows through time.
 	- The concept of "Weave Potentia", as described in many alchemical texts, is derived from this axiom.
 4. **Sutura Novum Significatio**
 	- Known as the Axiom of Meaning, this axiom holds that one can manipulate the Strands described by Fila Texere and "sew new meaning" or create purposed effects from these Strands.